chukiagosoftware/software-engineer-blog/hugo-blog/content/about.md

 The above is no longer true (again).
 This is now a Hugo static microblog, which is published via Github Actions to Github Pages.

 The conversion from Python (Pelican) to Go (Hugo) was done with the help of Grok to provide some handy Python scripts.
-Github Pages is now very mature and Github Actions allows me to build the suite upon pushes to Main, then deploy off a special branch all without leaving Github.
+Github Pages is now very mature, and Github Actions allows me to build the suite upon pushes to Main, then deploy off a special branch all without leaving Github.

 #### The Future {{< emoji crystal_ball >}}

-Someday, this blog may undergo its next conversion using Rust, unless another cooler language comes along first.
+Someday, this blog may undergo its next conversion using Rust, unless another cooler language or Go framework comes along first.

-Also, once work on [Alpaca](https://github.com/chukiagosoftware/alpaca) is complete, we will have a widget with my Hotel Recommendation assistant, or some nice tables and graphs with Hotel Review data, or both.
+Also, once my work on [Alpaca](https://github.com/chukiagosoftware/alpaca) is complete, we will have a widget with my Hotel Recommendation assistant and mabye even some nice tables with Hotel Review data analysis.

 ##### Thanks for reading! {{< emoji dollar >}}